FIFA sued over treatment of Qatar World Cup workers

 He says he was then fired and deported, having earned too little to even repay the original recruitment fee.

+FIFA did not immediately respond to a request for comment on the case.
 A Qatar government spokesman had no immediate comment.
-It has previously denied exploiting workers and says it is implementing labour reforms.

-A FIFA spokeswoman confirmed receiving a legal letter laying out the case.
-She said FIFA's "position on this matter is well-known", pointing to plans under discussion to set up a group to monitor working conditions in Qatar.

-The Dutch Federation of Trade Unions (FNV) said FIFA should take responsibility, as it has the power to grant or withhold hosting deals and a history of demanding concessions from hosts.
+The Dutch Federation of Trade Unions (FNV) said FIFA should take responsibility, as it has the power to grant or withhold hosting deals and a history of demanding concessions from host countries.

 "In Qatar they're going to allow beer, allow alcohol in the country during the World Cup.
 Can you imagine, in a Muslim country?"
 FNV lawyer Liesbeth Zegveld said.
 Public drinking is usually banned but will be permitted in "fanzones" during the tournament.